aptible/support/source/quickstart/node/meteor.md

 ## 7. Add an Endpoint

 To expose your app to the Internet, you'll want to add an HTTPS Endpoint.
-In the Aptible dashboard, click on your app, then open the "Endpoints" tab.
+In the Aptible dashboard, select your app, then open the "Endpoints" tab.

 1. *Service:* Select the app service you want to expose (often a `web` service).
 2. *Endpoint type:* The quickest option is request a default *.on-aptible.com endpoint address, which will serve the *.on-aptible.com wildcard certificate.
 With a custom endpoint, you provide a certificate and key for a domain of your choice.